Chenguang-Zhu/relancer-artifact/README.md

 ```bash
 find relancer-exp/exec-logs/relancer/ -name "*.exec.log"
 ```
-will print the pathes of all execution log files.
+will print the paths of all execution log files.
 Each file stores the final execution log of a notebook fixed by Relancer.
 Therefore, no errors should exist in any of these log files.
 One can manually check if the logs are error-free.

 ---